OverleapTechnologies/LavaJS/README.md

 ```
 # Bot Examples

-* **[Blazify](https://github.com/IamGoDsoIamBest/Blazify-discord-bot) - A Typescript Discord Bot based on the library discord.js.
-LavaJs is used for music so it will server you as a example on how to use LavaJS**
+* **[Blazify](https://github.com/IamGoDsoIamBest/Blazify-discord-bot) - A TypeScript Discord Bot based on the DiscordJS.
+LavaJS is used for music so it will serve you as an example.**

 # Contributor